A person holds a white electromagnetic field (EMF) meter with a green circuit board antenna in front of their face, seated at a black table.

 Things I Don’t Like About The Acoustimeter

 Cost – First of all, it is a fairly expensive device relative to its features.
 At more than double the price of the TF2 (at the time of this writing), you certainly want to make sure this is the device for you before purchasing.
-I’m not saying that it isn’t worth the price, because honestly for the right person, it is.
-Just understand that you are paying for the accuracy and quality of the machine, not for bloated features.

 Size – Next, the device is relatively bulky.
 I’m hoping that future models are designed a little bit slimmer and sleeker.